narbehaj/ssl-checker/README.md

 ## About

 It's a simple script running in python that collects SSL information then it returns the group of information in JSON.
-The output will have `valid` key which shows whether or not the hostname matches the certificate.

 ## Requirements